 Although workers’ compensation is supposed to be a simple and accessible system, the reality for injured workers is often very different.
 The complex process for filing a workers’ compensation claim can seem overwhelming to workers who don’t retain the help of an experienced workers’ compensation attorney.

 To help, we’ve put together a basic guide to your workers’ compensation rights in Maryland and the legal factors that can affect whether you have a claim.
+You can also contact one our Maryland Workers Compensation Attorneys for more information and a free consultation.

 What Is Workers’ Compensation?